“People can fetishize anything.”

 - Arousal from obscene, sexualized, or “vulgar” words

-Just like when you were a little boy and you thought you would never find another guy to be gay with, fetishes are the same way.
-Of course, bigger towns and cities will have more guys that are into your particular fetish but small towns are known to be just as active for certain fetishes as well.
-The point is, no matter what gets you off, there are a lot of other gay males that enjoy the exact same things, and even more.
+Just like when you were a little boy, and you thought you would never find another guy to be gay with, fetishes are the same way.
+Of course, bigger towns and cities will have more guys into your particular fetish, but small towns are known to be just as active for certain fetishes as well.
+The point is, no matter what gets you off, there are a lot of other gay males that enjoy the same things and even more.

-So, you may need to sign up for particular fetish websites to find your mate, or even go to clubs/sex parties that cater to your crowd, but don’t ever let anyone make you feel bad or crazy for liking what you like.
-There is a huge world of gay guys that can’t wait to meet you and share your fetish!
+So, you may need to sign up for particular fetish websites to find your mate or even go to clubs/sex parties that cater to your crowd, but don’t let anyone make you feel bad or crazy for liking what you like.
+There is a vast world of gay guys that can’t wait to meet you and share your fetish!

 Tags: alexander cheves, Beastly, feet, fetish, foot fetish, gay fetish sex, leather, rubber, socks, underwear fetish